MkUnion and state machines in Go

 // ...

-// rest remove for brevity
+// rest removed for brevity

 // ...